wp-plugins/contact-form-plugin/readme.txt

 == Screenshots ==

 1. Contact Form dislaying.
 2. Plugin settings in the WordPress admin panel.
+3. Contact Form dislaying with additional fields.
+4. Plugin settings in the WordPress admin panel with additional fields.

 == Changelog ==

+= 3.01 =
+*We added the 'Attachment' and 'Send me a copy' block in the contact form.
+Added language files for plugin.

 = 2.08 =
 *We fixed the slashes bug in email and added server info to email.